CodeWizard-1/booking_hotel/README.md

 - HTML/CSS + Django Template Language used for building out site pages.

 ### **Libraries, Frameworks and Packages**
-- [Tailwind CSS](https://tailwindcss.com/) - used to style elements throughout the site.
-- [Flowbite](https://htmx.org/) - a Tailwind-based open-source library; used very sparingly for small number of minor components in the site (radio select, dropdown select).
+- [Crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) - provides additional options for styling and forming web applications.
+- [Summernote](https://pypi.org/project/django-summernote/) - is a Django app that integrates the Summernote editor into web forms for easier visual text editing.
+- [Django Allauth](https://allauth.org/) - is a package of applications for Django that provides a comprehensive solution for authentication, registration, and user account management in Django-based web applications.
 - [Flatpickr](https://flatpickr.js.org/) - is a lightweight and powerful datetime picker.